Facebook Giveaway Guide With Ideas and Examples

 A lot of this is the snowball effect: Giveaway posts that encourage users to refer other users.

 This is a tested viral marketing recipe.
 You incentivize people to refer more users, and they then refer even more users.
-All this should breed more visibility and more engagement.
+All this should lead to increased visibility and engagement.

 Let’s analyze some winners: